 - BSU (Black Student Union)

-- BSU emphasizes family, service to the community, and education about African American culture to the Point Loma community.
+- BSU emphasizes bringing family, service to the community, and education about African American culture to the PLNU community.
 BSU is a place for anyone and everyone!

 - Hui O’ Hawaii

-- Hui O’Hawaii is all about the aloha spirit and sharing with each other and the community.
-Our goal is to create a “home away from home” for all students, and share our unique spirit through fellowship, music, hula dancing, and our exquisite foods.
+- Hui O’Hawaii is all about the "aloha spirit" and sharing with each other and the community.
+Their goal is to create a “home away from home” for all students, and to share our unique spirit through fellowship, music, hula dancing, and exquisite foods.

 - Team Barnabas Mentoring Program